elastic/eui/src/services/theme/README.md

 #### Modifications

-Compute-time value overrides and extensions for theme property values.
-Because a theme system is unchangeable, this mechanism allows for changing values at certain points during consumption.
+Because the theme system (built theme) is immutable, modifications can only be made at compute time by providing overrides and extensions for theme property values.
+These modifications are passed to the `EuiThemeProvider` via the `modify` prop and should match the high-level object shape of the theme.

 #### Color mode